hwells4/ga4-agency-portal/prd.md

 - Choice of task queue if needed for rate limiting.
 - Need for billing/subscription integration (template has Stripe).
 - Long-term credential rotation/refresh strategy.
+- Dynamic Property Discovery via Service Account: Should the service allow querying any property accessible by a single uploaded service account key?
+This would require integrating the GA4 Admin API (for discovery) and potentially modifying the MCP client interaction model (e.g., requiring property ID in queries), contrasting with the current design of mapping client_identifiers to specific properties in the portal.